-Only if authorized by CBC/Radio-Canada.
+Only if specifically authorized by CBC/Radio-Canada.
 You may not use any CBC/Radio-Canada digital services for business or commercial purposes without prior written permission.
 You may, however, provide a link to a CBC/Radio-Canada digital page; this will ensure full, unmodified communication of content and respect the rights of any third parties involved.

 - Who owns the content of the business partners on CBC/Radio-Canada digital services?

 The business partners.
 CBC/Radio-Canada may make Web pages available to its business partners.
 In such case, the partner is solely responsible for the content of those Web pages.
 Making such pages available shall in no case be construed as endorsement by CBC/Radio-Canada of the partner’s goods or services.
 The same is true of advertising posted on CBC/Radio-Canada digital services.
 Content supplied by business partners belongs to them.